AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

     * a generic actual parameter corresponding to a generic formal object having mode **in** (see :ref:`generic_instantiation`).

+    * the declaration and body of a user-defined equality operation on a record type (see :ref:`overloading_of_operators`).

 .. _etu-expressions:

 [An expression in one of these contexts may read a constant